 Get some of that training for yourself, too

 Don’t forget to invest in yourself.
 Running of all administrative tasks with the trained manpower is far better then with untrained one .
-Even if you hire other people to handle your care home administration, there will be times when they are unavailable.
-You will feel far more able to take over the care home administration paperwork if you know what to do yourself.
+Even if you hire other people to handle your care home administrator, there will be times when they are unavailable.
+You will feel far more able to take over the care home administrator paperwork if you know what to do yourself.

 Training can encompass a lot more than admin too.
 Look out for courses in administrative assistant marketing, event management, first aid, health and safety, care assistant and anything else you feel could be useful to ensure the smooth running of a care home.